Where to Stay in Iceland

 If traveling through North Iceland, there's one centrally located place with a wealth of options for accommodation: Akureyri.
 Sometimes called “the Capital of the North,” this town is by far the largest settlement outside of the nation's southwest, with a population of about 20,000 people.
 By Iceland's standards, that makes it a metropolis.

-As such, you can choose from a range of Akureyri hotels.
+As such, you can choose from a range of Akureyri accommodations for your North Iceland trip.

 Those seeking a luxurious stay will not be disappointed.
 Located right in the city's heart is one of the best places to stay in Akureyri, the Hotel Kea.
-Just a couple of hundred yards away is the Lava Apartments Hotel, a beautiful building that has recently refurbished its rooms to make them more welcoming, modern, and chic.
+Just a couple of hundred yards away is the Acco Ice Apartments, a downtown building with cozy apartments that make for the perfect home away from home.

 Hotel Natur is also an upmarket accommodation located just outside of town with the ability to bathe in hot tubs under the open sky.